Acid Bases and Salts Class 10 NCERT Solutions

 Option b – Potenz

-Which one of the following is not a base?
+Which of the following does not act as a Base?

 (a) B(OH)₃